-A two-year Stanford study on working from home, run in a NASDAQ-listed, 16,000-employee firm, found a highly significant 13% increase in employee performance.
-The WFH (short for work from home) group also reported substantially higher work satisfaction, took less sick time and was 50% less likely to leave their job than the workers who stayed in the office.
+A two-year Stanford study on working from home, run in a NASDAQ-listed, 16,000-employee firm, found a significant 13% increase in employee performance.
+The WFH group also reported substantially higher work satisfaction, took less sick time and was 50% less likely to leave their job than the workers who stayed in the office.

 Surprisingly, however, more than half of the telecommuters switched preferences after the experiment and decided to return to work in the office—despite considerable time and financial savings from not having to commute.

-These findings expose the diverse and multifaceted challenges faced by employees in a remote or work from home setting.
+These findings expose the diverse and multifaceted challenges faced by employees in an off-site or work-from-home setting.

-Our REMOTE AGENCY has made it a top priority from day one to develop and implement strategies that address those problems and accommodate our e-ployees’ needs as much as humanly possible.
-In case you are new to our blog, e-ployees are how we call our team members and remote freelancers.
+Our REMOTE AGENCY has made it a top priority from day one to develop and implement strategies that address those problems and that accommodate the needs of our e-ployees as much as humanly possible.

-Despite the various benefits of remote work, there is simply nothing quite like being face-to-face with co-workers.
-Grabbing an early morning coffee or lunch together is not (yet) the same as hanging out virtually or having a couple of digital touchpoints throughout the work day.
+Despite the various benefits of telecommuting, there is nothing quite like being face-to-face with co-workers.
+Grabbing an early morning coffee or lunch together is not (yet) the same as a virtual hangout or having a couple of digital touchpoints throughout the work day.

-Human beings are social creatures and weren’t meant to be (or work) in isolation.
-It is only natural that staying without human interaction for an extended period of time is problematic and often results in unique mental health challenges and feelings of loneliness.
+Human beings are social creatures and were not meant to be or to work in isolation.
+It is only natural that staying without human interaction for an extended period of time is problematic and can often result in unique mental health challenges and feelings of loneliness.

-Self-doubt and questions like Does my company really appreciate me? or Does anybody actually care about me and about what I am doing? might sooner or later come to mind and create additional mental stress.
+Self-doubt and questions as to whether the management actually cares and/or appreciates the individual efforts might sooner or later come to mind and create additional mental stress.
 In times of lockdown and social distancing, the issue of social isolation in a remote business becomes even more severe.

 What is even worse is that due to the inability to see our team members in person every day, it is all too easy to assume that everyone is okay—when they are actually not!